zeroInterest/zeroInterest.github.io/_posts/money-and-the-ascent-of-bitcoin/2021-09-05-money-and-the-ascent-of-bitcoin.md

 4. **Durability:** It must remain intact over time without physically degrading or disappearing, therefore favoring its hoarding.

 ## Types of Money
+This subsection is merely for informational purposes and is not relevant for the understanding of the later sections of the post.
+Readers who wish to do so may omit it.

 Throughout history, money has taken many forms.
 Although today fiat money is the norm, commodity money characterized much of earlier history.